The other day we were in Trader Joes and saw they had this bratwurst.

 It is made in Germany, so we thought it should be good.
 It was excellent.
 Highly recommend it.
 How we make it is we boil it in beer, with some sliced onions and a nob of butter.
 Then on to the grill until the skin splits.
 Then back into the beer for holding until we eat.

-I made it last night and to accompany the brats, I made James’s Austrian-style Potato Salad.
+I made this last night to accompany Pork Schnitzel, I made James’s Austrian-style Potato Salad.
 What’s cool with this is you give up on the mayo and instead mash some of the potatoes with the cooking liquid to make a sauce.
 Lower calorie and very delicious.
 Here is the recipe:

 |Author: Chef James R, Kirkley, IV